APEbbers/FreeCAD-Ribbon/README.md

 1. Restart FreeCAD.
 1. When you restarted you don't see any toolbar.
 1. Create a new macro (Macro menu -> macros...-> create macro)
-1. Paste this code in to macro.
+1. Paste this code in to the new macro.

     ```python
     from PySide import QtCore, QtGui, QtWidgets